You know the red, swollen pimples you get sometimes?

-If you’d like to be walked through the whole process of tweaking your diet for clear skin, I’ve written an ebook that does just that.
-It’s called “Clear Skin Forever” (surprise, surprise!).
+If you’d like to be walked through the whole process of tweaking your diet for clear skin, we (Devin and Sonia) have written an ebook that does just that.
+It’s called “Clear Skin Forever” (clever title, right? :).

 - Zouboulis CC, Eady A, Philpott M, Goldsmith LA, Orfanos C, Cunliffe WC, Rosenfield R. What is the pathogenesis of acne?
 Exp Dermatol.
 2005 Feb;14(2): 143-52. ^

 - Bowe WP, Logan AC.
 Clinical implications of lipid peroxidation in acne vulgaris: old wine in new bottles.
 Lipids Health Dis.
 2010 Dec 9;9:141. ^